-The present study was supported in part by a JSPS Grant-in-Aid for Scientific Research (Basic Research (B), 17H03256).
-The computer environment used in the present study was supported in part through a JST Adaptable and Seamless Technology transfer Program (A-STEP (Search Type), AS262Z02631H).
+The present study was supported in part by a JSPS Grantin-Aid for Scientific Research (Basic Research (B), 17H03256).
+The computer environment used in the © The 2020 International Conference on Artificial Life and Robotics (ICAROB2020), Jan.
+13-16, B-Con Plaza, Beppu, Oita, Japan present study was supported in part through a JST Adaptable and Seamless Technology transfer Program (A-STEP (Search Type), AS262Z02631H).